 Returning Birthing to the Canada’s Inuit Communities: Through Contemporary, Haptic, and Inuit Building Practices

 The Northern Canadian environment has largely been ignored since the middle to late 1900s, which has led to the time gap between current architectural work in the north and indigenous traditional buildings in the north.
-The remote locations of the north have extreme weather conditions and isolated environments without many skilled labourers and city infrastructures.
+The remote locations of the north have extreme weather conditions and isolated environments without a variety of skilled laborers and city infrastructures.
 This led to an absence of trained midwives and physicians in the Inuit communities that help with the community births.
 This forces many who are pregnant to be flown south to give birth with experienced professionals and be isolated from their community and family.
 I want to connect the buildings to the people with haptic designs and traditional Inuit wisdom to improve the well-being of the users in birthing centers.
 This connection explores the lands, people, communities, and materials for the changes in the building practice.
-I am looking into the precedence of Inuit architecture for an understanding to adapt and connects builds to communities, and land.
+I am looking into the precedence of Inuit architecture for an understanding to adapt and connect builds to communities, and land.